Kitura/kitura.dev/content/web/news/blogs/swift-jwt-3-0-codable-json-web-tokens.md

 ```

 The name from the JWT will be returned to you.
 If you change the JWT token or generate one using a different key then it will be rejected by the server.

+Congratulations!
+You have just created a JWT single sign on system using a Kitura Server.

+If you would like to see a completed example that also uses JWTs for information transfer, Please check out the JWT Example in our [Kitura sample](https://github.com/IBM-Swift/Kitura-Sample) app.

+Any questions or comments?
+Please join the Kitura community on [Slack](http://swift-at-ibm-slack.mybluemix.net/?cm_sp=dw-bluemix-_-swift-_-devcenter&_ga=2.159686845.186671014.1570626561-1743126121.1570022962)!